---

 ## Documents that help your buyer sell internally

-You should host all technical documentation directly as text on your service pages instead of relying on downloadable PDFs.
-Google and ChatGPT do not read PDF content reliably, which frequently causes important information to be skipped or misunderstood during the AI indexing and retrieval process.
+Write this critical information directly as text on your service pages instead of using downloadable PDFs.
+Google and ChatGPT do not read PDF content reliably, which leads to important information being skipped or misunderstood by search engines.
+Direct text ensures that AI answer engines and search crawlers accurately extract and index your technical specifications and compliance data.

 ## Start with your sales calls